angelomilan/ethereum-guides/ethereum mining on betarigs.md

 _by A.Milan (github.com/angelomilan) and M.Terzi (github.com/terzim) with the precious support of [XXXX]

-will start editing after learning
+will start editing after learning keywords: step by step, rent hashing power, mining ether

 This is supposed to be a step-by-step guide for dummies on Ethereum mining via Betarigs.
 A detailed knowledge of the concept expressed throughout will surely help, but it is not necessary to follow the guide.
 If you are interested in deepening your knowledge, please follow the link below: